Matt Nagy: Philadelphia Eagles

+Kansas City Chiefs

-After a 4–12 campaign in 2012, Reid was fired by the Eagles and moved to the Kansas City Chiefs, bringing Pederson and Nagy with him as offensive coordinator and quarterbacks coach, respectively.
+Following Reid being hired as the head coach for Kansas City Chiefs, he proceeded to hire Pederson and Nagy as the offensive coordinator and quarterbacks coach, respectively, to his staff.
 In 2016, Pederson went back to the Eagles to become their head coach, and Nagy was promoted to co-offensive coordinator alongside spread game analyst Brad Childress; during games, Childress worked from a stadium skybox and Nagy on the sidelines.
 Although Reid called the plays, Nagy directly communicated with the quarterback.

 Before the 2017 season, the New York Jets attempted to hire Nagy as offensive coordinator, but the move was blocked by the Chiefs; then-Jets head coach Todd Bowles is a family friend of the Nagys, having played for Nagy's father in high school as well as working alongside Nagy on the Eagles coaching staff in 2012.
 When Childress was promoted to assistant head coach, Nagy became the lone offensive coordinator.
 In December, with the Chiefs at 6–5 after a 5–0 start to the season, Reid ceded play-calling duties to Nagy.
 Under Nagy, the Chiefs finished the regular season 4–1 and averaged 28.6 points during the stretch.
 Kansas City's offense, which ranked 20th in 2016, was the fifth-best unit in 2017; quarterback Alex Smith led the NFL in passer rating with 104.7 as he threw for a career-best 26 touchdown passes and 4,042 passing yards.
 In the Wild Card Round, the Chiefs were defeated by the Tennessee Titans after the Titans erased a 21–3 deficit in the second half to win 22–21; amid rumors that Reid was calling plays again, Nagy reaffirmed he was doing so and called the game a "failure in my book."